-Tania enjoys cooking and exercising and being with her family in any part of the globe.
+Tania enjoys cooking, exercising, and being with her family in any part of the globe.
 She holds a BA in Political Science from the University of North Carolina at Chapel Hill and a Juris Doctorate from Georgia State University.
 She is a member of the North Carolina and Georgia bars.
 She resides in Raleigh with her husband, two children, and yellow Labrador and her step-daughter lives in New York City.

 Anne is a community volunteer who donates her time in lieu of a full-time job.
 Anne worked as an Estate and Tax attorney for several years in New York City before relocating to Raleigh with her family.
 Once she had children, Anne stopped practicing law and shifted her focus to raising them and volunteering many hours to various causes.
 She initially spent much of her free time volunteering at her children’s school (in various roles and positions, from serving as an officer of the PTA to chairing school-wide fundraising and community events) but her volunteer efforts later expanded to other organizations in Raleigh.
-Causes most important to her are women & children’s issues along with mental health issues.
-In addition to IKF, Anne serves on her homeowner association’s board.
-Anne considers her attention to detail, ability to create efficiencies and diplomacy as her strengths.
-Anne joined IKF because she loves how different non-profits are served each year; this allows her to learn about and help many non-profits through just one organization.
-She also couldn’t pass up the amazing opportunity to work alongside 11 powerful and inspirational like-minded women.
-Anne is the Secretary of IKF and serves on the IKF Executive Committee.
+The causes most important to her are social justice advocacy, women’s/children’s rights and mental health awareness.
+In addition to IKF, Anne serves on the Vestry of the Church of the Nativity in Raleigh (COTN) and is an active member of COTN’s Social Justice Committee.
+She also serves as the Secretary of her Homeowner Association’s Board.
+Anne considers her attention to detail, ability to create efficiencies, and diplomacy as her strengths.
+Anne joined IKF because she loves how different non-profits are served each year; this allows her to learn about and help many non-profits through one organization.
+She also couldn’t pass up the opportunity to work alongside 11 powerful and inspirational like-minded women.
+Anne is the Secretary of IKF, the Chair of IKF’s Nominating & Governance Committee and serves on the IKF Executive Committee.

-Anne enjoys reading, running and being surrounded by family and good friends.
+Anne enjoys reading, running and continually learning new things.
 She graduated from The University of Michigan (Ann Arbor), with distinction, with a Bachelor’s Degree in Business Administration in 1994 and from Duke University School of Law, cum laude, with a Juris Doctor degree in 1997.
 Anne is a member of both the New York and North Carolina bars.
 She resides in Raleigh with her husband and three daughters.

 When Krystin is not playing with numbers, she enjoys running and participates in as many team/relay events as possible.
 She strives to complete 4 half marathons a year and attends Crossfit classes at least 4x per week.
-With the remaining time she enjoys paddle-boarding, water skiing, reading and hanging with her family.
+With her remaining time, she enjoys paddle-boarding, water skiing, reading, and hanging with her family.
 She has degrees in Finance, Accounting and Tax and is a CFP.
 She lives in Raleigh with her husband, son, daughter and retriever, Annie.

 Christina is a stay-at-home mom who likes to do anything but.
 In her previous life, she was a Vice President with the integrated marketing agency French/West/Vaughan in Raleigh, but she cut her PR teeth at the acclaimed Zimmerman Agency in Tallahassee.
 Over the years, and with a varied client roster, her focus remained on product and lifestyle marketing with an affinity for local and national media relations.

 After “retiring” in 2008, Christina decided to apply her passion and experience for marketing to the nonprofit sector by serving on the board of a local charity while also scooping up assorted media relations projects for causes important to her.
-Christina founded the Raleigh Giving Party in 2010 and has been a Project Manager, and is currently the Outreach Chair, for IKF, which she believes is the pinnacle of her nonprofit work.
+In 2010 Christina co-founded the Raleigh Giving Party (which is still her baby!), and in 2015 she became a founding member of IKF, where she has happily been a Project Manager and the Outreach Chair.

-Exercise, yoga, travel and vacuuming are Christina’s favorite things to do when she’s not with her family.
-A graduate of Miami University in Ohio, Christina lives with her husband, three kids, one dog and lots of old cars in North Raleigh.
+Exercise, yoga, travel and vacuuming are Christina’s favorite things to do when she’s not with her (super fun) family.
+A graduate of Miami University in Ohio, Christina lives with her husband, three kids, one dog, one cat, and lots of old cars in North Raleigh.

-Courtney has known from a young age she wanted to help others and began volunteering as a teenager in her local community.
+Courtney has felt a calling to volunteer ever since she was a teenager, while earning service hours for Key Club in her local community.
 This guided her to choose a career in an allied health field after earning a B.S. in Biology from the University of Mount Union and a M.S. in Public Health Nutrition with a specialty in Maternal and Child Nutrition from Case Western Reserve University in Cleveland, Ohio.
 Additionally, she completed her dietetic internship through Case Western Reserve University and is a Registered Dietitian.
-After working several years in various public health agencies in the Triangle, Courtney decided to focus on her family and make a positive impact through IKF.
-Courtney has served as IKF secretary and was the Project Manager for Arts Access.
+In addition to working several years in various public health agencies in the Triangle, Courtney also makes a positive impact through IKF.
+Courtney has served as IKF secretary and was the Project Manager for Arts Access and The Center for Volunteer Caregiving.
 She currently serves on the IKF Outreach and Marketing committees.

-Courtney enjoys her daily workouts at the gym, food and wine, traveling, historical dramas and baking.
-Causes that speak to her heart include women and children’s issues and hunger.
-She lives in Raleigh with her husband, two children and Golden Retriever puppy.
+Courtney enjoys her daily workouts, food and wine, traveling, historical dramas and baking.
+Causes that speak to her heart include women and children’s issues, hunger and justice.
+She lives in Raleigh with her husband, two children and Golden Retriever.

 Stephanie worked in the criminal justice system for seven years as a victim witness advocate, forensic interviewer and a federal probation officer.
 After retiring earlier to become a full-time mom, her focus remains on parenting and on enhancing her childrens’ school communities.
 She has served as PTA president, room parent, classroom volunteer, and fundraiser.
 Stephanie has been an advocate for the food allergy department at UNC Children’s Hospital where her son was treated and continues to raise awareness for anaphylaxis treatment and research.